Entry #18: I Like to Watch

 It’s New Year’s Eve, and as I write this it is 3.30 in the morning on 1st day of 2026, that strange hour where the city feels half-asleep, maybe some still partying, some still at home like me.
 Sydney’s weather was kinder than usual on NYE.
 Cooler.
 Softer.
 Twenty-two degrees at most, a light breeze, people out but not frantic, like everyone quietly agreed to step into the year without screaming at it.
 It felt like the city took one slow breath and let us rest inside it.

 This time I let them sit quietly on my screen.
 Not because I didn’t care, and not because I felt distant from anyone.
 I still smiled when I receive them, I wished them the same warmth back.
-I simply chose a different response this year , silence, softness, and writing.
-Instead of sending quick replies into the messages, I stayed still and wrote this piece as my way of being with people, just in a quieter way.
+I simply chose a different response this year , silence, and writing.
+Instead of sending quick replies into the messages, I wrote this piece as my way of being with people, just in a quieter way.

 I have done my time under these lights:

-I have been the woman squeezed against strangers at Circular Quay, pretending the crush of bodies was part of the magic.
+The woman squeezed against strangers at Circular Quay, pretending the crush of bodies was part of the magic.
 I have stood on balconies with 360 degrees of the Sydney harbour and stale conversation.
 I have watched the bridge explode in colour while everyone shouted into my ears: “I love you!”.
 I have done the rooftop parties and the “secret spots” that turn out to be no secret at all.

 And I have done the quiet version too.
 Bare feet, takeaway containers, the television tuned to the live broadcast so I could hear the countdown while the real thing rattled the windows.